GeoNode/geonode-summit-2016/logistics/index.md

 If taking the train into Rome, you can take **Trenitalia** or **Italo** to **ROMA TERMINI** station.
 If your train only goes to **ROMA TERMINI**, then you can transfer at **ROMA TERMINI** to a connecting train to **ROMA TRASTEVERE**.
 You can also take a taxi, UberBLACK, or take the **H** bus.
 Google Maps usually has accurate directions.

-### Conference Locations
+### Conference Location

-GeoNode Summit 2016 is planned to be held in two primary locations in Rome, Italy: WFP and FAO.
+GeoNode Summit 2016 is planned to be held in the Headquarters of WFP, Rome, Italy.
 The agenda is still under development.
 We will update this page as new information is available and the agenda is confirmed.

 **WFP**